MFEK/glif/README.md

 ### Errors?

-If you previously pulled the repository and get errors related to `glifparser`, `mfeq-ipc`, or another local unstable dependency, try running `cargo update` to force Cargo to pull the latest versions from GitHub.
+If you previously pulled the repository and get errors related to `glifparser`, `mfek-ipc`, or another local unstable dependency, try running `cargo update` to force Cargo to pull the latest versions from GitHub.

 ## Contributing